chrisnoonan98675/site/_drafts/xl-test/concept/supported-test-tools-and-output-formats.markdown

 - test tool
 ---

-## List of supported test tools and output formats

-XL Test supports the following test tools and output formats
+XL Test supports the following test tools and output formats:

 * [FitNesse](http://www.fitnesse.org/) (only supported if the suites were executed by FitNesse itself, not through its jUnit runner)
 * [Gatling](http://gatling.io/)